razorpay/blade/rfcs/2021-01-22-spatial-system-rfc.md

 - It's simple for us to do the math.
 The `4` & `8` are simpler to calculate and they are flexible enough to setup a scale.

 ### **Base Unit**
 We'll start with the base unit, this will allow us to create a scale of all the sizes in your spatial system.
-For us this also means using multiples of `x8` to define dimensions, padding, and margin of elements.
+For us this also means using multiples of `x8` to define dimensions, **padding**, and **margin** of elements.
+But for our use-case multiple of `x8` won't work, as multiples of 8 can go too high (prctically) to work at a system-level.

 ### **What system will work for Razorpay?**
 We should consider few cases that will make the system flexible for us.
 Few things to consider here are the **user needs**.